 The Capgemini Research Institute spoke with Paul to understand more about the role of ethical and transparent AI in driving business transformation.

-AI at DBS
+AI AT DBS

-DBS has been recognised as one of the world’s best digital banks.
+DBS has been recognized as one of the world’s best digital banks.
 Did AI have a role to play in this transformation, and to what extent do you believe you have been able to leverage AI for business transformation?

 Our transformation has been 10 years in the making.
 In the early phases, AI was not part of the story, but it is definitely playing a critical role now.
 Going back five or six years, we partnered with A*STAR, which is the government’s research and development arm in Singapore.
 Through the partnership, we learned how to make use of our data in non-traditional ways.
 They taught us how to predict when ATMs are going to fail or which one of our branches is going to have the next operational error.
 Then we broadened those use cases and started using data to predict when our relationship managers are likely to quit, so that we can put in interventions.